 In the initial replicated tray experiments, casings were mixed by shovel in half pallet boxes, and applied to trays by hand.
 In subsequent validation trials, casings were mixed and applied mechanically to trays or shelves.
-At farm E, blending of spent casing with fresh casing was achieved by loading a bulk bag of spent casing in the loading hopper (Fig. 3).
+At farm E, blending of spent casing with fresh casing was achieved by loading a bulk bag of spent casing in the loading hopper (Figs. 3 and 4).

-At farm A, the use of a plastic shelf net, placed on the Phase III compost in the trays before casing, on cropping was investigated.
-This enabled the spent casing to be removed from the spent compost at the end of cropping (Fig. 4).
-The netting was supplied by Tencate Geosynthetics Europe, Alemelo, Netherlands.
+At farm A, the use of a plastic shelf net or plastic mesh (19 x 19 mm holes), placed on the Phase III compost in the trays before casing, on cropping was investigated.
+This enabled the spent casing to be removed from the spent compost at the end of cropping (Figs. 5 and 6).
+The shelf netting was supplied by Tencate Geosynthetics Europe, Alemelo, Netherlands.
+The plastic mesh was obtained from Fiberweb Ltd, Maldon, Essex and Mesh Direct, Burslam, Staffs.

 In each replicated tray crop, three replicate trays of each treatment were prepared, with the three replicates positioned in different stacks and layers.
-In validation trials, ten trays or part shelves were cased with individual treatments (Table 5).
+In validation trials, ten trays or part shelves were cased with individual treatments (Table 6).